 Your agent can help you understand the disclosures that are mandated by your state when you sell your home.
 Depending on your situation, you may want to hire a real estate attorney to be certain you’re staying on the right side of disclosure laws when selling a flood-damaged home.

 3. Select your improvements wisely

 If your home has flooded and you know you’ll ultimately plan to sell, the biggest decision will be how deep you want to get into the repairs and renovations, and how much money to sink into the project before seeking out a buyer.

-For homeowners looking to sell a home after a flood, Williams says not to skip these most impactful improvements:
+For homeowners selling a home after a flood, Williams says not to skip these improvements: